 If you receive a UAC prompt asking if you want to allow this app to make changes to your device, click Yes

-If you're like Microsofts newer way of doing things, then this method is for you.
+If you like Microsoft's newer way of doing things, then this method is for you.

 Click on the Start or Windows button to launch the Start Menu